A city centre location, an attentive team, the freedom of an apartment. Welcome to Valentin’s Appart'hôtels in Troyes, France.

-After studying the hotel industry, Stéphanie enjoyed a successful career before taking up the hotel manager position in 2015.
-At the helm of the KOSY Appart’hôtels Troyes – City & Park, a hotel with 110 practical studios, the young Stéphanie and her team do their very best to make their guests’ stays, over an evening, weekend, week or more, as pleasant as possible.
+After studying the hotel industry, Valentin enjoyed a successful career before taking up the hotel manager position in 2015.
+At the helm of the KOSY Appart’hôtels Troyes – City & Park, a hotel with 110 practical studios, the young Valentin and his team do their very best to make their guests’ stays, over an evening, weekend, week or more, as pleasant as possible.
 “I started out with the hospitality trade, I know the expectations well!”, she says.
 For her, friendliness, cleanliness and availability all form part of a high-quality service.
 The easy access, nearby car park and historic centre of Troyes just a stone’s throw away are the other draws often highlighted by regulars who love to return to the cosy ambiance on their visits to Troyes.

 From 20 m2 studios to 34 m2 spaces, the KOSY Appart’hôtels Troyes-City & Park’s 110 apartments have something for everyone.
 Fully equipped (Wi-Fi, etc.) and practical, every rooms come with a kitchenette.
 They’re also bright and peaceful.
 Decor wise, these apartments are gradually abandoning their monochrome, monastic style for a warmer and more contemporary ambiance.